 13. Apple Cider Vinegar & Lemon Hair Mask: Hydrate, Restore & Detox

-Adding apple cider vinegar to your hair care routine will help keep your scalp healthy by warding off bacteria and keeping a balanced pH level.
-This will stimulate hair growth.
-Apple cider vinegar gently exfoliates the scalp which in turn will promote hair growth and healthier hair.
+By warding off bacteria and retaining a balanced pH level, adding apple cider vinegar to your hair care routine will help keep your scalp healthy.
+This will promote hair growth.
+Apple cider vinegar softly exfoliates the scalp, encouraging hair growth and cleaner hair, in exchange.

-Lemons contain many other nutrients that strengthen the hair follicles and encourage new hair growth.
-Naturally acidic, lemon juice can deeply cleanse the scalp and hair follicles, restore healthy pH levels, and remove the build-up of products, oils, and pollutants.
+There are several other nutrients in lemons that reinforce the hair follicles and promote new hair growth.
+Lemon juice, naturally acidic, can thoroughly cleanse the follicles of the scalp and hair, maintain good pH levels, and remove the build-up of products, oils, and contaminants.

 14. Mango Hair Mask: Natural Sheen & Anti-Dandruff

-Mango is high in vitamin C, which promotes healthy hair and skin.
-Additionally, mango is a good source of vitamin A, which encourages hair growth and the production of sebum — a liquid that helps moisturize your scalp to keep your hair healthy.
-Aside from vitamins A and C, mango is high in polyphenols, which function as antioxidants.
+Mango, which encourages good hair and skin, is rich in vitamin C. In addition, mango is a good source of vitamin A, which stimulates hair growth and sebum production, a liquid that helps moisturize the scalp to preserve healthy hair.
+Mango, in addition to vitamins A and C, is rich in polyphenols that act as antioxidants.
 These antioxidants help protect hair follicles against damage from oxidative stress.

 15. Hibiscus Hair Mask: Nourished, Shiny & Strong Hair

-Did you know that besides making your garden look lovely, the brightly colored blooms of hibiscus can do some amazing things for your hair?
-Hibiscus flowers can promote the growth of thicker and stronger hair.
-Not just that, the powder made from sun-dried flowers can also prevent split ends, control dandruff, and reduce hair fall to a great extent.
+Did you know that the brightly colored blooms of hibiscus will do some incredible stuff for your hair in addition to making your garden look lovely?
+The growth of thicker and stronger hair may be promoted by hibiscus flowers.
+Not just that, the powder made from sun-dried flowers can also substantially eliminate split ends, control dandruff, and reduce hair loss.

 What do you think about these DIY hair treatment recipes?
 Did you find something for your hair?
 Leave a comment below!